-Free Confidential Lawsuit Evaluation: If you or a loved one suffered serious complications after undergoing total knee replacement with a Stryker ShapeMatch Cutting Guides System included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Stryker Corp. and we can help.
+Free Confidential Stryker Triathlon Knee Replacements Lawsuit Evaluation: If you or a loved one suffered serious complications after undergoing total knee replacement surgery or revision surgery with a Stryker ShapeMatch Cutting Guides System included in this Stryker Knee Recall, you should contact our law firm immediately.
+You may be entitled to compensation by filing a Stryker Knee Replacement Lawsuit and our lawyers can help.

 Stryker ShapeMatch Cutting Guide Overview

-According to a press release issued by the FDA on April 10, 2013, Stryker Corp. issued the ShapeMatch recall due to a software defect that caused wider cutting ranges which may not meet the surgeon’s pre-operative planning parameters entered through the web application.
-Additionally, the company determined that another software defect caused the displayed parameters (e.g. depth of resection, angle of cut) to be inconsistent with the cutting guides produced.
-These defects have the potential to cause serious health complications in knee replacement recipients including (but not limited to):
+According to a press release issued by the FDA on April 10, 2013, Stryker Orthopaedics issued the Stryker ShapeMatch recall due to a software defect that caused wider cutting ranges which may not meet the surgeon's pre-operative planning parameters entered through the web application.

 - joint instability